dmg-illc/exp-info-models-brain/README.md

 ## Structure

-The content of this repo is structures as follows:
+The content of this repo is structured as follows:

 ```
 .